createStore

 const render: Parameters<typeof personStore.subscribe>[0] = (state) => {

-$firstNameInput.value = person.firstName
+$firstNameInput.value = state.person.firstName

-$lastNameInput.value = person.lastName
+$lastNameInput.value = state.person.lastName

-$emailInput.value = person.email
+$emailInput.value = state.person.email

 }